 There are multiple editions available depending on the stakes and types of poker games you play.
 For example, for people dipping their toes in the water, there's an evaluation period to try it for free for 30 days.
 Once that period has passed, a poker player can buy the Small Stakes Hold'em version which will work for No Limit and Limit Hold'em for only $59.99, or you can get the Pro Version (which works at all stakes) for $99.99 while the "Pro Combo 2" runs for $159.99 and unlocks both Hold'em and Omaha support.
 If you already own Holdem Manager v1, you are entitled to a discounted price off the new edition.

-Given that there's a very low barrier to get up and running with Holdem Manager 2 (it has a free trial - download it here) and a low cost of purchase (as low as just $60), there's really no excuse for a poker player to pass up the software.
+Given that there's a very low barrier to get up and running with Holdem Manager 2, there's really no excuse for a poker player to pass up the software.
 There are also deals out there where you can get credit that will enable you to get Holdem Manager 2 for free if you sign up for a particular poker room.
 You can check with the CardsChat.com forum mods to learn more about that.

 If you have no clue what a hand history tracking program is, Holdem Manager 2 fits squarely in to the definition.
 It's a program that reads the hand histories saved on your computer and parses the information within that text file into a local database.
 The software then reads that database and displays useful information back to you.
 At the most basic level, this program will keep tabs of your overall profit/loss and give you stats on how you and your opponents are playing.
 At the same time, this program can display data about you and your opponents overlaid in real-time at a poker table while you play.
 Players refer to this as a "heads-up display" or HUD for short.
 This allows poker players to know who is loose, who is tight, who is aggressive, who is passive and literally dozens of more reads instantaneously, updated real-time after every hand.